0xm4ud/eth_tx_scrapper/README.md

 # eth_tx_scrapper

 ```
-With the command line tool, retrieve Etherscan TX data from a specific address or specific TX.
+retrieve Etherscan TX data from a specific address or specific TX with cli.
 ```